CoRe: Joint Optimization with Contrastive Learning for Medical Image Registration: Results and discussion

 \subsection{Registration results}

-We compare our method with two conventional registration approaches (NiftyReg \cite{modat2010fast} and DEEDs \cite{heinrich2013mrf}), two learning-based methods (VoxelMorph \cite{balakrishnan2019voxelmorph} and LapIRN \cite{mok2020large}), and two hybrid approaches (RegCyc \cite{bigalke2023unsupervised} and SAMConvex \cite{li2023samconvex}) (Table~\ref{tab:main_result}).
+We compare our method with conventional registration approaches (NiftyReg \cite{modat2010fast} and DEEDs \cite{heinrich2013mrf}), learning-based methods (VoxelMorph \cite{balakrishnan2019voxelmorph}, LapIRN \cite{mok2020large} and uniGradIcon \cite{tian2024unigradicon}), and two hybrid approaches (Bigalke et~al. \cite{bigalke2023unsupervised} and SAMConvex \cite{li2023samconvex}) (Table~\ref{tab:main_result}).
 NiftyReg utilizes a four-level multi-resolution strategy, adaptive gradient descent optimization, and mutual information (MI) as the similarity measure.
 DEEDs aligns images using edge-based similarity and employs a B-spline transformation model with diffusion regularization.
-VoxelMorph and LapIRN predict dense displacement fields directly from input image pairs via a CNN, with LapIRN refining displacement fields across multiple resolutions.
-RegCyc and SAMConvex are hybrid approaches that leverage CNNs for feature extraction from image pairs and classical optimization techniques for displacement field estimation.
-SAMConvex uses a pretrained SAM model \cite{yan2022sam} for feature extraction, while RegCyc optimizes the feature extractor with a differentiable optimizer and registration loss (Figure~\ref{fig:highlight}).
+VoxelMorph and LapIRN predict dense displacement fields directly from image pairs using convolutional neural networks, with LapIRN refining the deformation across multiple resolution levels. uniGradICON builds upon the gradient inverse consistency (GradICON \cite{tian2023gradicon}) principle to improve robustness across datasets and is trained on a diverse collection of data.
+During inference, we employ the instance-specific optimization option provided by uniGradICON, which fine-tunes the pretrained model weights for each image pair to achieve improved performance.
+Bigalke et~al. and SAMConvex are hybrid approaches that leverage CNNs for feature extraction from image pairs and classical optimization techniques for displacement field estimation.
+SAMConvex uses a pretrained SAM model \cite{yan2022sam} for feature extraction, while Bigalke et~al. optimize the feature extractor with a differentiable optimizer and registration loss (Figure~\ref{fig:highlight}).